Oct. 31, 2022

 Strengthen Education Data on K-12 Student Outcomes and Experiences.

 Closing equity gaps in high school completion among foster youth requires better data collection and improved accessibility for scholars, practitioners, and policymakers.
 In collaboration with child welfare agencies, state education departments must revise and update current enrollment data systems to include students in foster care.
+This provision should be mandated by state law.
 While there may be valid concerns about disclosing confidential student records (i.e., Family Educational Rights and Privacy Act), California, New York, and Rhode Island have developed effective protocols for secure data sharing that meet all legal requirements and respect the confidentiality of youth and their families.
 State departments of education must accept responsibility for disaggregating and reporting outcomes for all historically minoritized students, including young people impacted by foster care, by replicating the same data-sharing procedures.

 Despite the recent introduction of college readiness and career training programs in New York and elsewhere, it’s evident that students in foster care remain systematically barred from opening the doors of higher education even though they stand to reap the most from a college degree or credential.
 That said, enhancing support for K-12 students experiencing foster care can help close existing equity gaps and remove barriers to college and workforce entry.